dhoyle/splicedocs-jekyll/pages/DBaaS/CloudManager/ManageCluster.md

 screen for any cluster in your Dashboard by simply clicking the name of the cluster.

+This screen includes three tabs that you can use to display information about the cluster:

+* The *Activity* tab displays usage statistics.
+* The *Events* tab displays (filtered) event information
+* The *Log Details* tab displays (filtered) log entries

-This screen displays information about the cluster, and includes three panels that display a graph of resource usage over time.
+and includes three
+panels that display a graph of resource usage over time.
 There are three similar resource usage graphs displayed: